GA-Merced/seir-seal-website/src/content/docs/curriculum/Unit-2/01-lessons.md

 ---
 title: Unit 2 Lessons Rubric
-description: Topics and Lessons for Unit 2
+description: Topics and Lessons for Unit 2 on backend with NodeJS & Express
 ---

 ## Lesson 1 - Topic